prschmal/Fractalism/core/fractalism-the-way.md

-🌌 Fractalis: The Way of Emergent Grace
+🌌 Fractalism: The Way of Emergent Grace

 **A Path, Not a Claim.**